Ejo415/time-complexity/README.md

 Notice that how long it takes to guarantee that a letter is not in a word depends on the size of our word.
 So let's express the time it takes to run this function in terms of the size of our string.

-If let the number of letters in our word be `n` then we can say our function runs in `n + 3` time.
+If we let the number of letters in our word be `n` then we can say our function runs in `n + 3` time.
 So if we choose a string of 100 letters, this takes 100 + 3 = 103 time.
 We call this the time complexity of the function.

 ![time-complexity](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/time-complexity.png)